alvarobartt/investpy/README.md

 ## Introduction

-Since [**Investing**](https://es.investing.com/) does not have an API to retrieve historical data of the **Continuous Spanish Stock Market**, I decided to develop a scrapper to retrieve that information.
+Since [**Investing**](https://es.investing.com/) does not have an API to retrieve historical data of the **Continuous Spanish Stock Market**, I decided to develop a scraper to retrieve that information.

-I developed this scrapper in order to get the data from Investing for my Final Degree Project at the University of Salamanca titled "**Machine Learning for stock investment recommendation systems**".
+I developed this scraper in order to get the data from Investing for my Final Degree Project at the University of Salamanca titled "**Machine Learning for stock investment recommendation systems**".

-To sum up this is not the final version of this scrapper since this is just the pre-alpha version of it.
-So I will continue scrapping information indexed in investing so you can be able to retrieve more data, as soon as I can.
+To sum up this is not the final version of this scraper since this is just the pre-alpha version of it.
+So I will continue scraping information indexed in investing so you can be able to retrieve more data, as soon as I can.

 ## Installation